I would be hesitant, too, if I didn't know the situation.

 "No," I reassured him.
 "Sit closer to the edge of the chair, and you should be fine."

 The sound of a door closing came from down the hallway, and nine-year-old Malia Kahawai appeared in the living room.
 She wore a light blue shirt with tan coveralls.
 On her feet were pom socks covered by house slippers.
-She held a long cane in her right hand, which explained to Mike why Malia wore a pair of dark glasses.
+She held a long cane in her right hand, explaining to Mike why Malia wore dark glasses.
 He said nothing but asked, "This is your baby?"

 "No," I smiled.
 "This is Malia; she'll be helping you today."